Should I use Virgin Money for money transfers?

 About Virgin, Virgin Money’s parent company

 If you’ve never heard of the Virgin group, consisting of Virgin Media, Virgin Records, Virgin Atlantic and 20+ more brands, you must have been living under a rock since the 1970’s.
-This UK-headquartered multinational conglomerate which employees over 70,000 people is considered one of the world’s largest and most diverse companies.
+This UK-headquartered multinational conglomerate, which employs over 70,000 people, is considered one of the world’s largest and most diverse companies.
 It has consistently ranked in the Forbes global #2,000 with a market capitalisation of a whopping $12.5bn.

-It was founded by Sir Richard Branson, one of the most colourful businessmen, known for his sharp business sense and foolish antics, who is, ironically enough, a leading investor in startup Transferwise, one of the most prominent competitors of Virgin Money’s International Money Transfers.
+It was founded by Sir Richard Branson, one of the most colourful businessmen, known for his sharp business sense and foolish antics, who is, ironically enough, a leading investor in startup Transferwise (wise.com), one of the most prominent competitors of Virgin Money’s International Money Transfers.

 Virgin Money: Services, Media and public Opinion